-Parkland principal who lost daughter blames school district
+District docked pay for Parkland principal who lost daughter

 PARKLAND, Fla.
-(AP) — An elementary school principal whose daughter was killed in the Marjory Stoneman Douglas High School massacre says the school district lacks empathy and transparency.
+(AP) — An elementary school principal whose daughter was killed in the Marjory Stoneman Douglas High School massacre says her school district lacks empathy and transparency.

 April Schentrup’s daughter Carmen was one of 17 killed.
-She told school board members Tuesday that the district tried to dock her pay for missed time after her daughter’s death.
+She told school board members that the district tried to dock her pay for missed work after her daughter’s death.
 She said the superintendent also told her it was not a part-time job when she tried to ease back into work.
+And she says no one on the school board sent condolence letters or called her, until nearly three months after the shooting, the day after she signed up to speak at Tuesday’s meeting.

-Schentrup says no one on the school board sent condolence letters or called until the day after she signed up to speak at Tuesday’s meeting.
+The Sun Sentinel reports school board members quietly listened and didn’t respond.

-School district spokeswoman Tracy Clark told the Sun Sentinel they reinstated Schentrup’s pay for all time off through March 30 and approved a leave of absence that will have the least impact on her leave time.
+Her husband, Philip Schentrup, said Superintendent Robert Runcie did come to their house and offered sympathy — while also defending the district’s actions.

 Most Read Nation & World Stories